muhammadumar-usman/DATAProX-DLP/README.md

 ### Usage
 1. Login:
-o	Open the web app by navigating to http://localhost:5000/login. o	Use the admin credentials from the users.csv file to log in.
+Open the web app by navigating to http://localhost:5000/login.
+Use the admin credentials from the users.csv file to log in.
 2. View Violations:
-o	After login, access the dashboard to see real-time violations. o	Violations can be filtered by user, URL, method, or time range.
+After login, access the dashboard to see real-time violations.
+Violations can be filtered by user, URL, method, or time range.
 3. Monitor Traffic:
-o	Use mitmproxy to intercept traffic and send requests to the Flask backend.
+Use mitmproxy to intercept traffic and send requests to the Flask backend.

 ### Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.